-Wentworth Pass loop walking track is a 5km, grade 4 hike in Blue Mountains National Park, New South Wales.
-This hike typically takes 2.5 hours to complete.
+Wentworth Pass loop walking track is a 5km, grade 4 hike located in Blue Mountains National Park, New South Wales.
+The hike should take around 2.5 hours to complete.

 This challenging walking track, from Wentworth Falls picnic area, explores the magical, upper section of Valley of the Waters in Jamison Valley at Blue Mountains National Park.
 Wentworth Pass takes in scenic waterfalls and valley views as well as magnificent forests and dense rainforest.